 3. Children and pets can easily push through the mesh

 Both frameless and framed pool fences have their own unique set of advantages and disadvantages.
 When choosing the right type of fence for your home, it’s important to consider your budget, the level of maintenance you’re willing to do, and the look you’re hoping to achieve.
 If you need help deciding which type of pool fence is right for you, contact Caboolture Fencing today.
-We’d be happy to answer any questions you have and help you find the perfect solution for your home.
+We’d be happy to answer any questions you have and our experienced pool fencers will help you find the perfect solution for your home.